 Cannabis – Should it be Decriminalised?

-There is much concern about the link between cannabis use and mental health problems and the risk of dependence.
+There is much concern about the link between cannabis use and mental health problems and the risk of dependence, so should marijuana be decriminalised?
 Research shows that 10% of regular users become dependent on it, and the risk of addiction is higher if you start using it in your teens.
 This article discusses the risks of using cannabis and also its effectiveness in the treatment of certain symptoms.

 What is cannabis?

 Cannabis, marijuana or pot is a psychoactive drug from the cannabis plant intended for medical and recreational use.
 The main psychoactive substance in Cannabis is THC, one of 483 compounds in the plant.
 Users take cannabis by smoking, vaping or eating it with food or as an oil extract.

 The majority of people who use cannabis do so to experience a sense of mild euphoria and relaxation, often referred to as a “high.”
 It causes changes in the user’s mood and also affects how they think and perceive the environment.
 For example, everyday activities such as watching television and listening to music can become altered and more intense.

 The medicinal nature of cannabis has long been an underground phenomenon that has become more of a public campaign for marijuana law reform.
 Some people living with Cancer use Cannabis to treat anxiety, nausea and vomiting associated with chemotherapy.
 Cannabis can help treat pain and spasms and improve appetite in patients that suffer from long-term digestive issues.
 However, it must also be realised that there are risks of using cannabis.